 3-year-old Nicmo is steadily regaining her strength after not having enough to eat for much of her little life.
 She’s not completely in the clear, but every day she’s growing stronger.

-The trip to Ceel La Helay was a bit different than the others, as many children had yet to receive any nutripackets to supplement their non-existent diet.
+This trip was a bit different than the others, as many children had yet to receive any nutripackets to supplement their non-existent diet.
 Mothers were eager to take the packets home and begin to feed their children.

 Hawa, pictured above in blue, expects her baby to gain weight and improve after eating a steady diet of nutripackets.